cubeyou-team/back-end-assessment/README.md

 - Design a SQL database (with SQLLite)
 - Populate the database with fake data
 - Implements (with Node.js or Python) 2 REST API that meet the specified requirements
-- Implements Automated Tests (optionaks)
+- Implements Automated Tests (optional)

 ## Submission